Home / Home Loans / Stamp duty calculator WA

 |---|---|

 However, it’s important to note that your house-buying costs don’t end there.
-You may also have to pay for things like:
+You may also have to pay for things such as:

-If you’ve satisfied the eligibility requirements for the First Home Owners Grant (FHOG), the only further eligibility requirement you’ll need to meet to receive the FHOR relates to the value of the property.
+If you’ve satisfied the eligibility requirements for the First Home Owner Grant (FHOG), the only further eligibility requirement you’ll need to receive the FHOR relates to the value of the property.

 | Home and land | Vacant land | ||